mayankshouche/DSLabFinalProject/index.md

 #### Republican Mentions

 We see here that Republicans mention realDonaldTrump disproportionately more than other posts.
 This is because members of the same party often retweet each others posts to commend their successes.
-Furthermore, as expected, we see that Republicans often mentioned other republicans in their tweets.
+Furthermore, as expected, we see that Republicans often mentioned other Republicans in their tweets.

 ![](images/republican_mentions.png)